 Find Relief from Chronic Back Pain

 Not every case of chronic back pain requires surgery.
-You can relieve pain and enhance function with physical therapy (PT), exercise, manual therapy, medications, and lifestyle modifications.
+You can relieve pain and improve function with physical therapy (PT), exercise, manual therapy, medications, and lifestyle modifications.
 If back pain is limiting your quality of life, schedule an appointment with the experienced team at Denver Physical Therapy Institute.
 Professional guidance can help you move more comfortably and regain confidence in your daily activities.